 Burnet – The Bluebonnet Capital

-The best place to start the Highland Lakes Bluebonnet Trail is in Burnet.
+The best place to start the Highland Lakes Bluebonnet Trail is in Burnet (pronounced burn-it).
 After all, it’s the Bluebonnet Capital of Texas.
-Burnet, Texas is located 60 miles northwest of Austin and directly west of Georgetown on Highway 29.
+Burnet, Texas, is located 60 miles northwest of Austin and directly west of Georgetown on Highway 29.
 Residents and visitors celebrate the blooming wildflowers at the annual Bluebonnet Festival the second weekend of April.

 Johnson City and Fredericksburg

 From Marble Falls, head south on Highway 281 to Johnson City and then west on Highway 290 toward Fredericksburg.
-Make a stop at the Lyndon B. Johnson State Park and Historic Site to learn more about where the 37th president was born, lived, died and was buried.
+Stop at the Lyndon B. Johnson State Park and Historic Site to learn more about where the 37th president was born, lived, died and was buried.
 In Fredericksburg, shop the stores on Main Street and eat at my favorite German restaurant, the Altdorf Biergarten, at 301 West Main.
 You can also find bluebonnets blooming in the spring at Wildseed Farms.

 Highway 16 from Fredericksburg to Llano